stolostron/rhacm-docs/install/install_disconnected.md

-# Install on Restricted Networks
+# Install on Restricted Networks for Technical Preview

 ACM can be installed into OCP clusters that reside in a restricted networks.

-If ACM is available in the OLM Operator Catalogs, you can follow these steps:

-1. Enable disconnected OLM
-2. Install ACM (reference the same steps in `install_connected.md`)

-If ACM is not yet in the OLM Operator Catalog, then you need to follow these steps:
+These are the manual steps to follow to copy ACM images into the mirror registry as preperation for installing ACM in a Restricted Network.

-1. Enable disconnected OLM
+1. Enable disconnected OLM Redhat Operators and Community Operators
-2. Manually mirror ACM
+2. Manually mirror ACM images and setup ImageContentSourcePolicy
 3. Install ACM (reference the same steps in `install_connected.md`)

-## Enable disconnected OLM
+## 1. Enable disconnected OLM

 Follow the steps in the Openshift documentatoon for configuring disconnected OLM for the Red Hat Operator catalog and the Community Operator catalog here: